MBA Careers in Technology

 Is a Career in Tech Right for You?

-Immediately upon your arrival at the Tepper School, you’ll meet with one of our career counselors to discuss your career aspirations.
+Immediately upon your arrival at the Tepper School, you’ll meet with one of our career counselors in the Masters Career Center to discuss your career aspirations.
 These in-depth conversations will help confirm which careers and industries align with your skills and interests.

 Review the “Technology” section of our Industry Employment Report (Full-Time) for more detailed data on accepted full-time offers, starting salaries and the industry sectors our tech-focused MBA graduates are joining.
 Also, be sure to review employment data on each function (marketing, operations, strategy, and finance) for more specific information on the roles commonly pursued by tech-focused MBAs (e.g., product/industrial, research/analytics, sales, supply chain management, strategic planning/business development).